ZCU104 board

 sudo dd status=progress oflag=sync bs=4M if=/PATH/TO/BUILDROOT/output/images/rootfs.ext4 of=/dev/OUR_SD_CARD_PARTITION_2

-Mount the boot partition and copy the boot files and kernel image created earlier and the ZCU104 bitstream:
+Mount the boot partition and copy the boot files and kernel image created earlier as well as the ZCU104 bitstream:

 cp boot.bin /MOUNT/POINT/BOOT/